medix-Mpic/Narrator-extension/README.md

 # 🎙️ Narrator-extension![Narrator](https://github.com/user-attachments/assets/f28ed7f3-15b8-491e-9640-557dfabac68b)

 This is an extension that reads text from any tab with lifelike, expressive voices.
-It’s like having your own personal narrator, perfect for hands-free reading or giving your eyes a break.
+It’s like having your own personal narrator, perfect for turning your reading into a cinematic experience or allowing you to multitask while still consuming information.